SurajMelkani/SurajMelkani/README.md

-# Suraj Melkani, PhD Candidate
+# Suraj Melkani, Graduate Research Assistant | Ph.D.
+Candidate
-University of Florida – Soil, Water, and Ecosystem Sciences
+University of Florida – Soil, Water, and Ecosystem Sciences, College of Agriculture and Life Sciences

 Welcome to my research portfolio.
 This GitHub serves as the software and modeling hub for my research focused on: